The Red Mile: History

 The track was founded on September 28, 1875, and was sponsored by the Kentucky Trotting Horse Breeders Association.
 Attendance to the opening races was minimal because the track had not been advertised.
 Once newspapers published articles about the new track, attendance picked up.
 The track is the second-oldest harness racing track in the world and the oldest horse racing track in Lexington.

 The Red Mile hosts one of the legs of the Triple Crown of Harness Racing for Trotters, the annual Kentucky Futurity.

 Since 2017, American Flat Track motorcycle racing is conducted during the off-season.

 In 2023, the Railbird Music Festival was held in the infield.
 The bill included 32 acts over two days, headlined by Zach Bryan and Kentucky native Tyler Childers.
 An estimated 40,000 people attended the festival each day.

+The Red Mile will host the annual Breeders Crown in 2027.
+It previously hosted divisions of the Breeders Crown races in 1984 and 1987.